The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Results

 \subsection{Optimal KLIP Parameters}

-The output of our optimization processes are, for each dataset: (a) an optimal amount of data to discard to minimize contrast for a fixed choice of KLIP parameters, and (b) a set of values for the \texttt{pyKLIP} parameters \texttt{annuli}, \texttt{movement}, and \texttt{numbasis} parameters designed to maximize the combination of all six image quality metrics across false planets injected into the continuum images.
-In this section, we discuss some basic trends in the optimal parameters that out algorithm converged on for the GAPlanetS datasets.
+The products of our optimization processes (outlined in detail in Sections \ref{sec:dqcuts} and \ref{sec:optimize} are, for each dataset: (a) an optimal amount of data to discard to minimize contrast for a fixed choice of KLIP parameters, and (b) a set of values for the \texttt{pyKLIP} parameters \texttt{annuli}, \texttt{movement}, and \texttt{numbasis} designed to maximize the sum of all six normalized image quality metrics across false planets injected into the continuum images between the IWA and control radius.
+In this section, we discuss trends in optimal parameters.

-\paragraph{Optimal Data Quality Cuts} appear to be more often low than high, as only 19\% (n=7) of the optimal cut values were greater than 50\%.
+\paragraph{Optimal Data Quality Cuts} appear to be more often low than high, as only 19\% ($n$=7) of the optimal cut values were greater than 50\%.
+Only 18\% ($n$=7) of datasets have an optimal data quality cut of 0\%, indicating that a majority of GAPlanetS reductions are significantly improved by discarding some proportion of images.